When applying for over 50 life insurance some policies require you to take a medical exam, and others do not.

 As a result, he hadn’t been to the doctor in about 8 or 9 years.

-However, since he was 55 years old and hadn’t been to a doctor in several years for any checkups or anything else the insurance company declined his application for coverage.
+Since he was 55 years old and hadn’t been to a doctor in several years for any checkups or anything else, the insurance company declined his application for coverage.
+The insurance company was concerned that perhaps he might have a health problem, but even he wouldn’t know because he hadn’t been to doctor for a checkup.

 He was applying for $500,000 of life insurance which is a good-sized policy.